 What are the Causes?

 When determining how to treat hamstring tendinopathy, you need to understand the causes of a proximal hamstring tendinopathy.
 Unlike an acute hamstring tear, the pain typically comes on gradually and is usually aggravated by repetitive activities such as prolonged sitting and running.

 As previously mentioned, a tendon doesn’t like sudden variances in load.
 When the hamstring tendon is put under a high load that exceeds its ability to effectively recover, the tendons structures can change.
-The changes that occur when a tendon is unhappy involves collagen structures becoming disorganised and therefore unfavourable alterations occur to the neurovascular and cellular components of the tendon.
+The changes that occur when a tendon is unhappy involves collagen structures becoming disorganised.
+Therefore unfavourable alterations occur to the neurovascular and cellular components of the tendon.
 These changes can therefore result in the pain symptoms at the site of tendon insertion.

 Who is most likely to get a high hamstring tendinopathy?
 The most significant risk factor for hamstring injuries is a history of previous injury to the muscle.
 Therefore, seeking out physiotherapy treatment for an acute injury can be paramount in preventing further injury.
 The following is a list of common causes of proximal hamstring tendinopathy: running, jumping, and kicking, history of lower limb injury, lack of flexibility (stiffness in muscles), weakness in muscles, inadequate warm-ups, muscle fatigue, increasing age and muscle imbalances.